 However, there is one case report of low blood potassium and bone loss that was attributed to large doses of apple cider vinegar taken over a long period of time.

-A 28-year-old woman consumed 8 oz (250 ml) of apple cider vinegar diluted in water on a daily basis for six years.
+A 28-year-old woman consumed 8 ounces (1 cup) of apple cider vinegar diluted in water on a daily basis for 6 years.

-What's more, the woman was diagnosed with osteoporosis, a condition of brittle bones that is rarely seen in young people.
+What’s more, the woman was diagnosed with osteoporosis, a condition that causes brittle bones and is rarely seen in young people.

 Doctors who treated the woman believe the large daily doses of apple cider vinegar led to minerals being leached from her bones to buffer the acidity of her blood.